seidtgeist/syntux/README.md

     syntux test/

+## DONE

+- Quotes
+- Trailing whitespace

 ## TODO

-Decide which tool/AST-transformator to use:

-- uglifyjs/node-burrito
-- zeon/ZeParser (@kuvos willing to make an npm package)
-- REGULAR EXPRESSIONS, LOL

 Coding style elements which should be configurable & supported at some point:

 - Indentation
-- Quotes
 - Semicolons
 - Braces
-- Trailing whitespace
 - Newline at EOF
 - Var statements
 - Line length